 Dinosaur Playground, Fu Shan Garden Park, Block 827, Woodlands Street 82, Singapore 730827

 7. Arboretum Playground

 Head to Yishun Park nearby to the HDB blocks on Yishun Avenue 11 and you will discover a whole host of swinging bridges, rope obstacles, slides, a seesaw and climbing opportunities galore.
 We love that this playground is not only gorgeously shady, but that there is play equipment to suit all ages.
-This is definitely one to bookmark if you have kids of varying ages (we know it can be tricky to find a one-size-fits-all fun destination when you have tots AND teens in the house!), plus take along buckets and spades as there is lots of glorious sand.
-There are also swings.
-Hurrah!
+This is definitely one to visit if you have kids of varying ages (we know it can be tricky to find a one-size-fits-all fun destination when you have tots AND teens in the house!), plus take along buckets and spades as there is lots of glorious sand.

 8. Canberra Park

-We love this place and the kiddos will too!
 Singapore’s first ‘inclusive’ playground has been set up for ALL kiddos, whether they are running around or whizzing around in a wheelchair.
-The park has installed wheelchair-friendly features including ramps and handrails, as well as a bell and drum area for small people who may be visually challenged, and also some cool swing seats specially designed to be extra secure for those children who may need it.
-Extra thumbs up for the wheelchair inclusive sensory motion feature which allows kids to sit inside and experience the swinging sensation that all little ones love, and the specially designed play structure which has been created wide enough for wheelchairs to easily use too!
-Regular slides, swings, climbing nets and a ton more make this one of our favourite playgrounds in Singapore.
+The park has installed wheelchair-friendly features including ramps and handrails, as well as a bell and drum area for small people who may be visually challenged, and cool swing seats specially designed to be extra secure for those children who may need it.
+Extra thumbs up for the wheelchair inclusive sensory motion feature which allows kids to sit inside and experience the swinging sensation that all little ones love, and the specially designed play structure which has been created wide enough for wheelchairs to easily use too.
+Regular slides, swings and climbing nets make this one of our favourite playgrounds in Singapore.

 Canberra Park, Sembawang Crescent, Singapore 757632